Exploring Home Education Methods: Charlotte Mason

 There’s no question that this method has proven successful for many homeschool families.
 Like any method or philosophy, how you implement it can also determine your level of success.
 Since our families are all so unique, it’s comforting to know that we can all achieve success in our own way.

 Is Charlotte Mason’s philosophy a part of your homeschool?
 Are you considering using some of her ideas?
 As always we love to hear from you!
 Send us an email with your questions, comments and suggestions: firstname.lastname@example.org.

-Remember to check out the CCHE Home Education Resource webpage for more details of the various methods.
+Remember to visit the homeschool.today website for more details on the various methods.
 This is a great place to review the methods in a simple format and help your family along your home education adventure.